1957 Bill Russell Rookie & Basketball Era

 The 1957 Topps Bill Russell Rookie Card: An Icon

 Numbered #77 in the historic 1957 Topps basketball set, Bill Russell’s rookie card is one of the most sought-after basketball collectibles in existence.
+Russell, who was drafted 2nd overall in 1956 by the St. Louis Hawks and immediately traded to the Boston Celtics (where he played center for his entire career), would become an 11-time NBA champion.
 This set represented the beginning of mainstream basketball card production in the U.S., making it a foundational piece for serious collectors.
-Russell’s status as a Boston Celtics legend and 11-time NBA champion further elevates the card’s prestige.

 The Rise of Basketball Card Collecting